Summary of Fishing Regulations

 - Spear fish in fresh waters.
-See exception for Delaware River.
+See exception for Delaware River, Delaware River.

-- Possess a fishing device with more than nine hooks in total, or more than three treble hooks, except for the Delaware River.
+- Possess a fishing device with more than nine hooks in total, or more than three treble hooks, except for the Delaware River; see Delaware River.

 - Use set lines.

 - Use cast nets in freshwater lakes or trout stocked waters.
-See Baitfish Regulations.
+See Baitfish for other exclusions.

 - Foul hook or snag any species of fish.
 This does not apply to fish taken through the ice.

 Carp (including bighead, common and grass), eels, flathead catfish, American shad (Delaware River only), gizzard shad, snakeheads and suckers or hybrids of these species—may be taken at any time by use of a bow and arrow (with a line attached to the arrow) when in possession of a valid fishing license.
 Crossbows may be used when bowfishing except for Greenwood Lake.
 Crossbows must have a stock length of at least 25 inches, a minimum draw pull weight of 75 pounds and a working safety.
 Crossbows must be uncocked during transport or when not actively fishing.
 They may not be permanently mounted.
 Anglers should be aware that some municipalities have banned the discharge of bow and arrow, tethered arrow or not.
 As such, anglers are strongly urged to check with the waterbody owner and/or individual municipality prior to engaging in bowfishing.
 See regulations for the Delaware River and Greenwood Lake.